- Sept 15, 2023: Stroman last pitched on Sept 11, and will work out of the bullpen as he continues build up his pitch

 Stroman is a determined, confident 5' 8" starting pitcher from Stony Brook, New York.
 His parents were divorced when he was in the fifth grade.
 His father, a New York City police detective, spent considerable time with the young Stroman in fostering his baseball talent and his fearless attitude.

-Stroman is one of seven starting pitchers 5'9" or shorter in the Majors, according to pointafter.com's sortable database.
+Stroman is one of seven starting pitchers 5'9" or shorter to pitch in the Majors, according to pointafter.com's sortable database.
 He has branded himself around a trademarked slogan that reads "Height Doesn't Measure Heart."

 “That’s his personality,” Sanchez said.
 “He likes to prove doubters wrong, and he’s done it his whole life.
 You don’t see a lot of 5' 8" starting pitchers in the game.”